marekdev-me/TailorFetch/README.md

 > **Warning**
 > Built-in cache might be unstable and might return live results at all times

-By default when cache option is specified with only expiry time and no redis client option has been specified then internal cache will be used.
+By default, when cache option is specified with only expiry time and no redis client option has been specified then internal cache will be used.

 ### Redis Cache
 You can use Redis cache with GET requests by supplying Redis client to request cache options as follows.